usaid-cs/yesterday-i-learned/random.md

 1. ["Amazeballs"](https://www.urbandictionary.com/define.php?term=Amazeballs) was invented by blogger Perez Hilton.
 He kept repeating it until people follow.
 Like sheep.
 1. The [TD TDB900 Canadian Index Fund](https://www.tdassetmanagement.com/fundDetails.form?fundId=3261&lang=en) puts more money into Royal Bank than it does into itself.
 1. 'A bit of "useless trivia" I read in a behavioral science book that if you place any type of religious reminder that is manifested as a person of some sort in an area, it will reduce crime.
 So a Virgin Mary statue or image, or one of Jesus would have the same effect.' - Becca_Chavis
-1. Rechargeable AAA lithium batteries do exist.
-However, they are all in the wrong voltage (3.7V).
 1. Suicide-by-water corpses wearing shoes with air cushions can dislocate the feet and bring them back to the surface. ["They're not severed, they're disarticulated," Inkster explains.
 As the body decomposes the feet are separated ...](http://www.theprovince.com/quite+solved+mystery+severed+feet/10281333/story.html)
 1. The OBD II adapter passcode is 1234.
 1. [Some cocoa growers don't even know what chocolate is.](https://www.youtube.com/watch?v=zEN4hcZutO0)
-1. [Deep discharges are bad too.](https://apple.stackexchange.com/questions/158465/iphone-6-charging-best-practices) So you are stuck between using a battery between 49% and 50%, or wherever it is when charging voltages reaches 3.92V (54%).
-[See also: "lithium batteries undergo unwanted chemical reactions when discharged below 3V, causing their internal resistance to be permanently and significantly raised"](https://electronics.stackexchange.com/a/219236)
 1. "It is better to wear out than rust out." - Richard Cumberland
 1. In [Dijkstra's shortest path algorithm](https://www.youtube.com/watch?v=gdmfOwyQlcI) (requires weighted edges), all but the root node has an initial weight of infinity.
 Every single run of the algorithm involves travelling from the lowest unvisited vertex to its neighbours.
 1. `expectedFailure`s are tests that pass, whether or not it fails.
 But not skipped.